List of Halo characters: Jul 'Mdama

-Jul 'Mdama, voiced by Travis Willingham, is the Supreme Leader of a newly formed Covenant splinter faction following the defeat of the Covenant Empire in Halo 3.
+Jul 'Mdama (voiced by David Sobolov in Halo 4 and Travis Willingham in Halo 5: Guardians) was the Supreme Leader of a newly formed Covenant splinter faction following the defeat of the Covenant Empire in Halo 3.
 Calling himself "the Didact's Hand," Jul's faction initially seeks the Forerunner warrior Didact as an ally against humanity.
 The character appears in Karen Traviss' Kilo-5 trilogy of novels, as well as Halo 4 and Halo 5: Guardians.
 It was revealed in Halo: Escalation that Jul 'Mdama's faction was only one of many factions self-proclaiming to be a new "Covenant".

 First appearing in the Kilo-Five trilogy, Jul is depicted as a member of the Servants of the Abiding Truth, a religious Covenant splinter faction that is opposed to the Arbiter and his emerging Swords of Sanghelios government.
 The Servants attempt to defeat the Arbiter ended in catastrophe thanks to the intervention of the UNSC Infinity in the battle.
 Jul was subsequently captured by the Kilo-Five black ops team and imprisoned on the Forerunner shield world of Onyx.
 Jul eventually escaped using one of the shield world's slipspace portals and traveled to the Sangheili colony world of Hesduros.
 By portraying his experiences on the shield world in a religious light, Jul was able to win over the inhabitants, but learned that his wife had been killed.
 Grief-stricken and blaming humanity, Jul discovered the coordinates to the shield world of Requiem on Hesduros and began building up a massive following, forming a new Sangheili-led Covenant.
 Jul's Covenant eventually found Requiem, but were trapped outside for three years as depicted in the Halo 4 Terminals because the planet required the presence of a Reclaimer(human) to open.